-|All information on 52-week range accurate as of June 25, 2018.|
+|Information on 52-week range is accurate as of Feb.
+7, 2022.|

-BlackRock Net Worth: $57.3B
+BlackRock’s Net Worth: $69.15B

 Market caps offer one view of what the market values a company at, but that value is also susceptible to change due to external market forces and investors fighting over the value of shares.
 In an effort to bypass market volatility, the GOBankingRates Evaluation calculates a company’s net worth based on recent annual reports of income and profit, while also taking into consideration its assets and liabilities.